Commercial egg laying hens

 Commercial laying hens are moved to laying farms just before they start laying eggs, at around 16 weeks old.
 They're typically kept until 72 weeks old, when egg production and quality declines.
+Here's more about how egg production works in the UK.

 Commercial laying hens are kept in one of the following types of system.